IIIF/api/source/api/search/2.0/index.md

 #### 3.4.1.
 Ignored Parameters
 {: #ignored-parameters}

-If the server has ignored any of the parameters in the request, then an `ignored` property _MUST_ be present _MUST_ contain a list of the ignored parameters.
+If the server has ignored any of the parameters in the request, then an `ignored` property _MUST_ be present, and _MUST_ contain a list of the ignored parameters.

 If the request from previous examples had been: